 Step by Step Instructions

-Be sure to scrape the bottom of the pot after you deglaze it.
+Be sure to scrape up all those browned bits from the bottom of the pan when you add the wine and broth.

-Step 7: Deglaze the pan with the red wine, broth, worcestershire sauce, and fish sauce, scraping brown bits off the bottom.
+- Deglaze: Deglaze the pan with the red wine, broth, worcestershire sauce, and fish sauce, scraping brown bits off the bottom.
+Bring to a boil.
 Add the beef back in.
-Bring to a boil.

 Recipe Serving Suggestions